home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of your add-on and is generally published as the `CHANGELOG.md` file.

 If you are in need of a guide on keeping a changelog, we would recommend checking the [keep a changelog](http://keepachangelog.com) website.
-They have developed a standard that is used by many opensource projects around the world.
+They have developed a standard that is used by many open source projects around the world.

 ## AppArmor